What are UML Diagrams?

-UML stands for Unified Modeling Language.
+UML Diagrams stands for Unified Modeling Language.
 It is a standard which is mainly used for creating object-oriented, meaningful documentation models for any software system present in the real world.
 It provides us a way to develop rich models that describe the working of any software/hardware systems.

 UML serves a great way of creating professional documentation which is a necessary part of any project development.
 UML is an essential part of creating an object-oriented design of systems.
 It provides you means for creating powerful models and designs for rational systems which can be understood without much difficulties.